 Part of Bristol Harbourside Since 1974

-Our passion for Bristol's maritime heritage has kept us going for two generations of sailors
+Our passion for Bristol's maritime heritage has kept our family business going for two generations of sailors

 The Bristol Packet Boat Trips Co. was established in 1974 to take passengers on trips around Bristol’s Floating Harbour and onto the Avon, with an old narrowboat and a passenger boat built on the Tyne in 1920.
 Both boats had been abandoned and lay derelict and unwanted for years.
 After a great deal of repair, and all kinds of restoration the Board of Trade surveyors passed the boats as sea worthy, and granted passenger certificates, we could then legally carry fare paying passengers.

 Bristol has had a long history of pleasure boating.
 Since 1887 the Campbell’s White Funnel Fleet of paddle steamers had taken Bristolians out of the City into the Bristol Channel, and on to Cardiff, Barry, Ilfracombe and Lundy, for days out.
 The advent of mass car ownership in the early 60s finished that trade, and all those magnificent vessels were broken up.

 There had also been a trade for smaller boats carrying passengers around the harbour and up the river to Mrs Beese tea garden and further on to Keynsham tea gardens.
 That trade also declined and the last boat the Kingstonion stopped in the mid 1960s.
 Sunday afternoon jazz and beer trips to Keynsham were just a memory.

 When the newly established Bristol Packet offered trips to Beese’s Tea Gardens, and longer 5-hour adventures to Bath and trips through the Avon Gorge to the Bristol Channel, a small but enthusiastic clientele were keen to get onboard.